 Q.What do I do if I get to my classroom, and it's locked?

-A. On any campus, call College Security non emergency at extension 6632 and a college security associate will be dispatched to unlock the door.
+A. On any campus, call College Security/Police Services non-emergency at extension 6632 and a college security associate will be dispatched to unlock the door.

 Q. What do I do if a student gets sick or has a seizure in my class?

-A. On any campus, call College Security emergency extension at 6911.
-The security dispatcher will contact the community 911 emergency responder as needed and also dispatch a college security associate to remain on the scene until the emergency responder arrives.
+A. On any campus, call College Security/Police Services emergency extension at 6911.
+The security dispatcher will contact the community 911 emergency responder as needed and also dispatch a College Security/Police Services associate to remain on the scene until the emergency responder arrives.

 Q. What if I'm uncomfortable walking to my car in the parking lot, or I feel someone is stalking me, especially at night?

-A. On any campus, call College Security non emergency at extension 6632 to request an escort.
-You may also advise any college security associate that you see en route and ask them for assistance.
+A. On any campus, call College Security/Police Services non-emergency at extension 6632 to request an escort.
+You may also advise any College Security/Police Services associate that you see en route and ask them for assistance.

 Q. What do I do if I feel someone is stalking me?

-A. On any campus, call College Security emergency at extension 6911.
+A. On any campus, call College Security/Police Services emergency at extension 6911.
 They will advise you as to procedures for reporting the incident to the appropriate law enforcement agency and will work with you regarding escorts to your vehicle or other remote parts of campuses.

-Q. What do I do if I feel threated in class or afterward by a student?
+Q. What do I do if I feel threatened in class or afterward by a student?

-A. Call College Security non emergency at extension 6632 and a college security associate will be dispatched to your classroom or will contact you to discuss the situation further.
-Security works with the Associate Vice President for Student Services to determine if actions should be taken to suspend or ban the student from campuses.
+A. Call College Security/Police Services non-emergency at extension 6632 and a College Security associate will be dispatched to your classroom or will contact you to discuss the situation further.
+College Security/Police Services works with the Associate Vice President for Student Services to determine if actions should be taken to suspend or ban the student from campuses.
 Be sure to send a copy of the written incident report to your immediate supervisor.